mkaz/tasks/readme.md

 # Tasks

-A simple task management tool with an interactive TUI kanban board and command-line interface.
+A simple, fast command-line task list for the terminal.

 **Note:** This is just a hobby project for personal use, I do not aim to keep compatibility between versions or support in any way.
 Feel free to use, fork, learn from, but don't be surprised if things break things over time.
 All in the name of learning, experiments, and play.